oils-for-unix/oils/doc/error-handling.md

 But there's no way to see this error in bash.
 Oil adds `process_sub_fail`, which folds the failure into `$?` so `errexit` can do its job.

-You can also inspect the special `_process_sub_status` array variable with custom error logic.
+You can also inspect the special `_process_sub_status` array variable to implement custom error logic.

 ### `strict_errexit` Flags Two Problems